 What is VO2max?
 VO2max is the maximum amount of oxygen an athlete can absorb in a minute, relative to the athlete's body weight.
 This number limits how much energy an athlete can generate - and thus how fast the athlete can move.
 Professional cyclists are commonly in the 80ml/min/kg.
 The elite racers in Kona are around 75ml/min/kg.
 Competitive age groups typically reach a VO2max above 60 in Kona.
 Women are generally 10 points lower due to their smaller muscle mass - so a woman with a VO2max above 50 is considered very competitive.
+VO2max can be seen as an entrance ticket into different levels of performance.
+Within a group of athletes of similar VO2max levels however the race results are decided on the right balance of anaerobic capacity and most important movement economy (movement form).
+VO2max is the BEST predictor of human longevity.
+For those not seeking to compete in sports, knowing your VO2max can be very helpful to determine what level of activity is necessary that allows to remain independent from assisted living as we age.

 What is Lactate?
 Lactate is a byproduct of anaerobic energy production in relatively active fast twitch (type 2) muscles.
 These muscles convert glucose into energy (ATP) + lactate.
 The lactate can be taken up by slow twitch (type 2) muscles for fuel.